Hockey's Stanley Cup was once left in a snowbank.

 When the Cup is touring with the victors, a replica holds its place in the Hockey Hall of Fame.
 Once the Cup has been proudly displayed to all and sundry, it is returned to its home in the Hall, and the copy goes back into storage.
 Lord Stanley’s original bowl was retired in 1969 when it became too brittle (it was 77 years old, after all) and replaced with a carefully crafted replica.
 The original bowl is on display at the Hockey Hall of Fame.

 Each winning player and team management member gets to take the Cup home for a day or two to share it with family and friends.
 It is on tour approximately 250 days a year.
-Most of the time the Cup is treated with due reverence by its possessors, but accidents do happen, and of course boys will always be boys.
+Most of the time the Cup is treated with due reverence by its possessors, but accidents do happen.

 The Cup gets paraded down many a Main Street, but is also often the guest of honor at backyard barbeques, weddings, and impromptu celebrations at local pubs.
 It has been used as a baptismal font and a flower pot.
 It has reportedly been both urinated and defecated into.
 It has shared a bed with at least one hockey player and his wife.
 It has been to strip clubs and has been used as a kibble bowl for one player’s dog.
 A Kentucky Derby winner has eaten from it.
 It has traveled by dogsled and sometimes been temporarily misplaced by airlines.
 Some of its more unusual adventures have been: